viamrobotics/docs/docs/tutorials/plant-watering-robot.md

     await robot.close() # Close your connection to the ESP32-remote robot
 ```

-Then, you might want to add a `shutdown` function to shut down all the tasks that were running:
+Then, add a `shutdown` function to shut down all the tasks that were running:

 ``` python
 async def shutdown(signal, loop):